Last updated on 2026-02-02

 Program overview

 Get ready for one of the fastest-growing professions in Canada!
-The Graduate Certificate in Information Technology Project Management is designed to equip students with the essential skills to become effective IT Project Managers.
+The Graduate Certificate in Information Technology Project Management is designed to prepare students for a successful career as an IT Project Manager.
 This program emphasizes Agile Methodology while also contrasting it with traditional Waterfall-style project management.
-Students will learn about popular methodologies such as Scrum and Kanban, which are crucial for managing IT projects successfully.
-The curriculum is aligned with industry best practices and prepares graduates for certifications like the Agile Certified Practitioner in Project Management (PMI-ACP) and the Project Management Professional (PMP) designation.
+Students will learn about popular methodologies such as Scrum and Kanban, which are essential for managing IT projects effectively.
+The curriculum aligns closely with industry standards and prepares graduates for certifications like the Agile Certified Practitioner in Project Management (PMI-ACP) and the Project Management Professional (PMP) designation.

-The Graduate Certificate in Information Technology Project Management is structured to provide a comprehensive education over a 1-year period, consisting of 2 academic terms.
-The program is delivered in a hybrid format, allowing for a blend of in-person and online learning experiences.
-Key features of the program include:
+The Graduate Certificate in Information Technology Project Management is structured to provide a comprehensive education in project management over a 1-year period, consisting of 2 academic terms.
+The program is delivered in a hybrid format, combining both online and in-person learning experiences.
+Key features of the program structure include:

 Featured Experiences